cschweig2/ParkFinder.Solution/README.md

 ### **Install Postman (optional)**

-1. Follow [this](https://www.postman.com/downloads/) link to view the Postman website to download and install.
+1. Follow [this](https://www.postman.com/downloads/) link to view the Postman website and download/install.

 ## 💻View Locally/Project Setup

 ### **Clone**
-1. Follow above steps to install .NET Core.
+1. Follow above steps to install necessary software.
 2. Open web browser and go to https://github.com/cschweig2/ParkFinder.Solution.
 3. After clicking the green "code" button, you can copy the URL for the repository.
-4. Open a terminal window, such as Command Prompt or Git Bash.<br>
+4. Open a terminal window, such as Command Prompt or Git Bash, and navigate to the folder you wish to keep this project in.<br>
   4a.
 Type in this command: `git clone` , followed by the URL you just copied.
 The full command should look like this: `git clone https://github.com/cschweig2/ParkFinder.Solution` .
-5. View the code on your favorite text editor, such as Visual Studio Code.
+5. View the code on your favorite text editor.

 ### **Download**
 1. Click [here](https://github.com/cschweig2/ParkFinder.Solution) to view project repository.